ibm-cloud-docs/power-iaas/configuring-private-network.md

 ## Connecting to the IBM Cloud classic infrastructure
 {: #connecting-classic}

-You can use one of the following options to connect to the IBM Cloud classic infrastructure  and then use a secondary Direct Link Connection to access Power environment
+You can use one of the following options to connect to the IBM Cloud classic infrastructure and then use a secondary Direct Link Connection to access the Power environment.

   You can use the `10.x.x.x` range if there is not a conflict with an {{site.data.keyword.cloud_notm}} backend `10.x.x.x` service.
 You must contact support if you'd like to use *NAT'ing* or IP aliasing to resolve the IP conflict.
 That being said, IBM does not recommend using the `10.x.x.x` range when you start a new network.
   {: important}

 Your Power private subnet cannot be in the `169.254.0.0/16`, or `224.0.0.0/4` ranges.
 These ranges are blocked.
 For more information, see [IBM Cloud IP Ranges](/docs/security-groups?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges).

-**Using an SSL VPN with a jump server **
+**Using an SSL VPN with a jump server**

 You can use the {{site.data.keyword.cloud_notm}} **SSL VPN service** to connect to your existing {{site.data.keyword.cloud_notm}} network.
 Inside the {{site.data.keyword.cloud_notm}} network, you can use a {{site.data.keyword.cloud_notm}} virtual machine (VM) as a jump server to connect to your {{site.data.keyword.powerSys_notm}} instance.